 A statistical table is a structured representation of a structured set of statistical messages.
 Let us consider a cell in a typical statistical table.
 It usually contains a number, and it is further characterized by its place in the table structure, together with the textual information associated with this place (head and stub texts etc).
 The data and the associated metadata of a cell in a table represents a piece of statistical information that we can call a statistical e-message.
-Referring back to the general definition of an e-message in section ..... we will identify most statistical e-messages associated with table cells a special case of property type e-messages, consisting of an object part, a property part, and a time part.

 The object part of a statistical e-message refers an object group, which is a population of objects of interest, or a subset of such a population, a so-called domain of interest, or domain of study.
-With the modelling perspective of section ....., the object group is a macro-object resulting from an abstraction by aggregation.
+The object group is a macro-object resulting from an abstraction by aggregation.
 Thus the macro-level object can be defined in terms of a micro-level object type and a property giving a restriction to a subtype:

-'''

-<object type> with property>;
+<object type> with <property>;

-'''